GrantS2S/website/content/integrations/omni-accounts/woocommerce-inventory.md

 You decide which price list on Omni Accounts is synced to your WooCommerce channel.
 If you have multiple websites, each one can be assigned a different price list.

 ### Sync Inventory from One or Multiple Warehouses on Omni Accounts
-You can choose which warehouse (or combination of wrehouses) on Omni Accounts updates your stock quantities on WooCommerce.
+You can choose which warehouse (or combination of warehouses) on Omni Accounts updates your stock quantities on WooCommerce.

 ### Error Management
 If an update fails to process to your WooCommerce website, an error will appear in your Stock2Shop console and you will be sent an email notification.
 The error will give an indication of what caused the update failure, and once you’ve rectified the issue, you can reset the update to try again.